Sponsored Links

 Production

-We expect the mid-engine Corvette to be assembled by GM USA at the GM Bowling Green factory in Kentucky.
+The mid-engine Corvette has been assembled by GM USA at the GM Bowling Green factory in Kentucky since it entered the market.

 Competitors